promptfoo/promptfoo/site/docs/contributing.md

 - Bug fixes
 - Documentation updates, including examples and guides
 - Updates to providers including new models, new capabilities (tool use, function calling, JSON mode, file uploads, etc.)
-- Features that improve the user experience of promptfoo
+- Features that improve the user experience of promptfoo, especially relating to RAGs, Agents, and synthetic data generation.

 ## Getting Started